 Contraindications for Permanent Makeup

 Unfortunately, PMU isn’t safe for people who suffer from certain conditions:

-- People with serious diseases such as cancer, epilepsy or autoimmune disorders
+- People with serious diseases such as epilepsy or autoimmune disorders

 - People with any bleeding disorders

-- People who’ve recently had Botox injections or fillers (at least 2 weeks should pass before you get PMU)
+- People who’ve recently had Botox injections or fillers (at least 2 weeks should pass between treatments)